Skip to main content

 The robotic age: modern manufacturing techniques and the rust belt economy

-There are many reasons for the emergence of an American golden age in manufacturing after the second World War.
+There are many reasons for the emergence of an American golden age in manufacturing after the Second World War.
 Diminished industrial capacity in rebuilding Europe and Asia made American manufacturing crucial and competitive.
-America’s strong primary sector industry, including vast coal and metal reserves, allowed the manufacturing sector to rapidly expand.
+America’s strong primary sector industry, including vast coal and metal reserves, allowed the manufacturing sector to expand rapidly.
 The influx of wealth from this thriving economic sector helped it grow even more, as a more affluent middle class spent their newfound wealth on things like cars and home appliances.

 Another element in this story is trade unions.
 Automotive manufacturing jobs were famous—in some cases, infamous—for their high pay and strong union support.
 In some cases, getting fired from a manufacturing job would be nearly impossible, provided the worker showed up for their shift.
 This resulted in an unusual paradigm for auto workers.
-Often unskilled, factory workers could raise a family on their manufacturing salary—but couldn’t find any remotely equivalent compensation at other jobs they were qualified for.
-In a podcast episode of This American Life focused on American/Japanese cooperation in the auto sector, engineering professer Jeffrey Liker describes the “prison-like” scenario that auto workers experienced:
+Often unskilled, factory workers could raise a family on their manufacturing salary—but couldn’t find any remotely equivalent compensation at other jobs for which they were qualified.
+In a podcast episode of This American Life focused on American/Japanese cooperation in the auto sector, engineering professor Jeffrey Liker describes the “prison-like” scenario that auto workers experienced:

-Actually, the analogy to prison is a good analogy, because the workers were stuck there because they could not find anything close to that level of job and pay and benefits at their level of education and skill.
+Actually, the prison analogy is a good analogy because the workers were stuck there because they could not find anything close to that level of job and pay and benefits at their level of education and skill.
 So they were trapped there.
-And they also felt like we have a job for life, and the union will always protect us.
-So we’re stuck here, and it’s long term.
+They also felt like we have a job for life and the union would always protect them.
+So we’re stuck here, and it’s long-term.

 The gilded cage many workers found themselves in would lead to animosity as automation and economic factors slowly starved the auto sector.
 It is interesting to consider the popular narrative of declining manufacturing work in the US: robots showed up and took all the jobs.
 In reality, complex economic and geopolitical factors necessitated the change.
 Perhaps it’s human nature to fixate on the tangible rather than the nebulous.
 A robotic arm on an assembly line killing ten factory jobs is easy to grasp.
 Purchasing power parity and interest rates are more slippery.